 Step 1 - Determine if an NMLS account is necessary

-Go to the State Licensing page to review the licensing requirements for your state to:
+Go to the State Licensing page to review the state agency's licensing requirements to:

 - Apply for a license

 The State Licensing Requirements page provides license descriptions and checklists for licenses managed through NMLS.
 The NMLS Expanded Industries page provides information on additional financial service industries that manage licenses on NMLS.

 Step 2 - Complete the Company Account Request Form